We must #TalkSudepNow - will your local health providers help by supporting SUDEP Action Day 2022?

 Whether you’ve spoken to your local health providers about this topic before, or if this is your first time writing to them – getting involved by contacting them can really help.
 Please be aware that many health providers remain under pressure due to the COVID-19 pandemic, so this could impact on how you are able to contact them, and how long it may take them to reply.

 You could also #TalkSudepNow to local leaders of Council health committees who meet with local leaders in the NHS .

 Finding your local Integrated Care system (ICS) - These are new systems being set up around the country who decide what care and services are provided in local areas: www.england.nhs.uk/integratedcare/integrated-care-in-your-area

 Contacting the Chair of Health and Wellbeing and/or the Chair of Joint Health and Overview in your local County Council - Find their contact details by searching your local county or unitary authority and searching meetings of committees where councilliors involved will be listed.
 For example:

 Contacting your local Healthwatch is another alternative - asking them how they can help raise awareness with relevant local committees: Find your local Healthwatch | Healthwatch

 Resources to help:

-- Many health service providers remain under pressure due to the COVID-19 pandemic, so this could impact on how you are able to contact them (online or via post), and how long it may take them to reply to you.
+- Health service providers are under significant pressure, so this could impact on how you are able to contact them (online or via post), and how long it may take them to reply to you.

-- Sometimes contacting the local ICS (who decide which services are available locally), or your local health board/committee at your local council could mean your letter gets attention; as they often meet with local NHS leaders, and have responsibility to the local people in their area.
+- Contacting the local ICS (who decide which services are available locally), or your local health board/committee at your local council could mean your letter gets attention; as they often meet with local NHS leaders, and have responsibility to the local people in their area.

-- Don’t forget to let us know if you do make contact with and hear back from your local health providers!
-It is great to know what impact our supporters are having, and knowing which MPs are aware of how these key issues can help us push our campaigns further with Parliament.
+- Please let us know if you contact and get a reply from your local health providers!
+This helps us know what impact our supporters are having, and which Health Professionals and Health Providers can be asked to support our work further.